Growing Agricultural Service Providers’ Program Outcomes with Producer Co-Educators

 5. To expand agricultural educators' program evaluation skills to create instruments to gather valuable feedback from producers to improve future programs and document behavior change.

-6. To enable agricultural educators to gain the skills to conduct cost recovery that includes funds to compensate producers as experts and educators.
+6. To enable agricultural educators to gain the skills to conduct cost recovery, including funds to compensate producers as experts and educators.

-7. To empower farmers and ranchers in seeing themselves as co-educators and value their time through being paid as consultants.
+7. To empower farmers and ranchers to see themselves as co-educators and value their time by being paid as consultants.

-8. To engage agricultural educators in understanding the larger effects of doing outcome-based, co-taught programming with producers to capture community-level impacts.
+8. To engage agricultural educators in understanding the more significant effects of outcome-based, co-taught programming with producers to capture community-level impacts.
 Agricultural educators will also experience the power of Ripple Effect Mapping and be able to employ this approach in their programs.

 Timeline: